LedgerHQ/speculos/README.md

 For a smooth and quick integration:
 - Follow the developers documentation on the [Developer Portal](https://developers.ledger.com/docs/nano-app/introduction/) and
 - Go on Discord to chat with developer support and the developer community.
 See you there!
 If you are new to Ledger OP3N Discord server [click here](), otherwise directly join [the Nano App channel](https://discord.com/channels/885256081289379850/907623554542080070).

+## License
+Up to 11/6/2022 there is no licensing of this repository.
+As such all code is considered as totally open and comes without any additional warranty.
+Any usage of this code is at the responsability of the developper re-using it..